mikhailshilkov/mikhailio-docpad/src/documents/2017/07/custom-auto-scaling-in-azure/index.html.md

 layout: post
 title: Custom Autoscaling of Azure App Service with a Function App
 date: 2017-07-17
-tags: ["Azure", "Azure Functions", "Scaling", "Azure App Service", "Azure Service Bus"]
+tags: ["Azure", "Azure Functions", "Scalability", "Azure App Service", "Azure Service Bus"]
 ---

 The power of cloud computing comes from its elasticity and ability to adapt to changing